 To provide further intuition on the channels driving the dynamics of savings across countries and age groups, we now examine the output of the model under alternative calibrations.
-In particular, we investigate the role played by the asymmetry of credit constraints and the shape of income profiles.
+In particular, we investigate the role played by the value of the elasticity of intertemporal substitution, the degree of asymmetry of credit constraints and the shape of income profiles.
 We also assess the quantitative contribution of changes in the Chinese income profile and of fast aging in China.
 For the sake of brevity, we display graphically only variables that exhibit significant changes relative to our benchmark calibration.